Tritia frigens

 Tritia frigens is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the Nassa mud snails or dog whelks.

 Description

-The shell grows to a length of 15 mm.
+The shell grows to a length of 15 mm, its diameter 6 mm.

+(Original description in Latin) The shell is ovate, sculptured with smooth, subvertical ribs that are doubly distant in their interspaces and appear nodulosely-abrupt upwards.
+It also features impressed lines, which are sparse above and more frequent below.
+A broader, opaque, whitish infrasutural lira is present.

+The shell comprises 5-6 whorls, divided by a subcanaliculate suture.
+The aperture is ovate and slightly oblique, featuring a simple, unarmed white peristome.
+The inner margin is expanded into a narrow, subelliptic callus superiorly.

 Distribution

 This species occurs in European waters and in the Atlantic Ocean off Morocco and Mauritania.